-BOSC Abstract Submission (2019)
+BOSC Abstract Submission (2020)

-What to Submit (BOSC/ISMB 2019)
+What to submit

-Please describe how your work fits into the open source bioinformatics / open science ecosystem.
+In your one-page abstract, please describe how your work fits into the open source bioinformatics / open science ecosystem.
 We like to see examples of biological applications of your work, and a summary of the current and/or projected community aspect of your project.

-How to Submit (BOSC/ISMB 2019)
+How to Submit (BCC 2020)

-BOSC Open Source License Requirement
+BOSC Open Content Requirement

 The Open Bioinformatics Foundation, which coordinates BOSC, is dedicated to promoting the practice and philosophy of Open Source Software Development within the biological research community.
 For this reason, if a submitted abstract concerns a specific software system for use by the research community, then that software must be licensed with a recognized Open Source License, and be available for download, including source code.